We will remain open to submissions in any track up until mid April which would go into a wait list in case there are any last-minute openings.

 - Comparative theories of dream function or interpretation

-3) Sound Practices: adhere to IASD ethical guidelines; sensitivity to diversity, cultural and gender issues; reasonable claims that are well-supported and balanced; and, for research, are the hypotheses, methods, and results clear and consistent.
+4) Use of Clear and Sound Practices: clear and understandable content; adherence to IASD ethical guidelines; sensitivity to diversity, cultural and gender issues; reasonable, well-supported and balanced claims; and, for research, hypotheses, methods, and results should be clear and consistent.

 5) Qualified Presenter: Does the presenter’s vita show expertise on the topic being proposed?

-- Personal Growth Session: most workshops and all presentations where the primary focus is more on personal growth (as opposed to professional training and development)
+- Personal experience or personal growth as a primary focus (as opposed to professional training and development)

 Workshops that May Qualify:

-To qualify for CEs a workshop proposal must be designed for training aimed at the acquisition of new skills by mental health or health care professionals who wish to learn the proposed approach.
-The approach can apply to personal growth however workshop proposals primarily aimed at personal growth would not qualify for CE.
+To qualify for CE, a workshop proposal cannot be focused on personal experience or growth, but rather should be designed for demonstration or training aimed at the acquisition of new skills by mental health or health care professionals who wish to learn the proposed approach for their professional needs.
+Although it can be an advanced approach, it should have obtained credibility, as demonstrated by the involvement of the broader psychological practice.

-The IASD Continuing Education Program welcomes your questions and feedback; you may contact Linda Mastrangelo, the Administrator of Continuing Education, at email@example.com.
+The IASD Continuing Education Program welcomes your questions and feedback; you may contact the Administrator of Continuing Education Isaac Taitz at firstname.lastname@example.org.